Module 8 Exercises¶

 What behavior do you see?

-Adding to a list does not consult .equals(Other object)
+Adding to a list does not consult .equals(Other object), so you should see no difference.

 Now ask whether the list

-.contains(new Point(131,132))
+.contains(new Point(131,132)).

-Nothing should be found in the list with the broken .equals(Object other)
+Nothing should be found in the list with the broken .equals(Object other).

 Revert the code back to its proper